 Visibility of in-store operations is vital.
 Customers are more likely to be loyal if you create a recognisable environment and customer experience.
 From tracking staff performance to checking campaign implementation, technology that gives you on-the-ground information and real-time communication with stores enables you to pinpoint and resolve localised issues rapidly.
 When you know that your head office guidelines are being put into action, it’s much easier to see what’s working across your store estate.

 Traditional retail audits are often out of date as soon as you complete them, making it difficult to accurately execute in-store marketing campaigns.
-We prefer a dynamic store profiling approach which allows store teams to update a master store profiling database when changes happen.
+We prefer a dynamic store profiling approach which allows your teams to update a master store profiling database when changes happen.

 Harness every opportunity to learn about customers and listen to their feedback.
 Store associates are constantly receiving valuable information about in-store experiences, problems and successes.
 Check this on-the-ground knowledge can reach the departments that will benefit from it.
 Central online platforms are a great way to communicate and collaborate across large remote teams and with third-party suppliers.
 With comments, actions and progress updates easily stored and accessible, nothing gets forgotten or lost in translation.